-29 Prior to the hearing several political subdivision members of the health trust made specific requests for a return of funds related to transfers of funds out of the health trust, through the LGC, and into a separate entity to subsidize a deficient workers' compensation program, e.g. Dover, Portsmouth.
+$^{29}$ Prior to the hearing several political subdivision members of the health trust made specific requests for a return of funds related to transfers of funds out of the health trust, through the LGC, and into a separate entity to subsidize a deficient workers' compensation program, e.g. Dover, Portsmouth.

 When one looks at the investment holdings of the LGC, Inc. health trust, a not-for-profit entity with the purpose of providing lower cost health insurance and with the purpose also of returning earnings and surplus to its members, one would expect that the investments would somewhat mirror the three-year short tail period.
 It is during these three years following a claim, that almost all claims that are made tail off, and those few remaining will carry costs that are predictable.
 To have funds invested beyond the three year period would be funds that, if needed, could not be obtained without the so-called "breakage cost" of prematurely terminating a planned investment return, that is, selling before a scheduled maturity or redemption period.
-The LGC, Inc. financial statements reveal that for the last three reported years available at hearing the health trust's funds were: in 2008, \$63,543,103.00 invested with 44.6% placed in investment vehicles in excess of 5 years; in 2009, \$57,020,943.00 were invested with 49.2% placed in investment vehicles in excess of 5 years; and in 2010, \$45,892,240.00 were invested with 80.8% placed in investment vehicles in excess of 5 years; To have these large sums invested with longer term investments is another indication of the excess earnings and surplus available and retained by the LGC, Inc. health trust and is an improper retention that violates RSA 5-
+The LGC, Inc. financial statements reveal that for the last three reported years available at hearing the health trust's funds were: in 2008, \$63,543,103.00 invested with 44.6% placed in investment vehicles in excess of 5 years; in 2009, \$57,020,943.00 were invested with 49.2% placed in investment vehicles in excess of 5 years; and in 2010, \$45,892,240.00 were invested in such longer term investments is another indication of the excess earnings and surplus available and retained by the LGC, Inc. health trust and is an improper retention that violates RSA 5-